fmerg/pymerkle/docs/decoupling.rst

 the recorded previous state is the *challenge* posed by the monitor to the server.
 Disclosing only one leaf checksum, the server responds with a proof ``p`` consisting of a path of basically interior hashes and a rule for combining them into a single hash.
-Having knowledge of the tree's hashing machinery, the monitor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
+Having knowledge of the tree's hashing enginery, the monitor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
 This is the *verification*